Yesterday on the Twitterverse Stephanie asked a question about productivity, to which I jokingly replied.

 I love love love documentation in wikis.
 When you lead projects that have over 300+ people involved it behooves you to move these things to shared areas to save yourself from answering the same question a million times.
 Once you’ve trained people to go to a shared space they will always go there to look for an answer before asking you.
 I organize my wiki similar to how I organize my folder structure, by topic, with a table of contents.
 This year some questions came up for a project I ran last year and by golly I had all the functionality documented and why we made each decision.
 It was super helpful.

 Keeping a shared space with meeting notes from the commencement of a project will help you as the team scales and will help make team members agents of information sharing.
 Oversharing project info with your team is a win.
 QA test content yay!
 A list of items out of scope, great!
 For my last project we started an ongoing shared multi-user editable agenda spreadsheet that was beloved, as everyone knew the unspoken rule was if someone added something to the shared agenda it would be discussed and answered in the cross-functional meeting, it couldn’t ever be closed from the Agenda unless the stakeholder agreed, and we’d keep revisiting every week till it was closed.

 Move issues to a bug tracking tool

 If there was an issue that someone reported, I either ask them to file a bug or I file one myself just to remove it from my inbox.
 After a bug is filed, it’s shared both by email and goes into the wiki in a relevant section so that it is shared.
-I’d use tags if I could to help bug querying, but to be perfectly honest people don’t always have the best aligned bug etiquette.
-For queries to work well you need to agree on keywords, what you call things, and for large cross-functionals it’s hard to get consensus on this as you scale etc.
+I’d use tags if I could to help bug querying but to be perfectly honest people don’t always have the best-aligned bug etiquette.
+For queries to work well you need to agree on keywords, what you call things, and for large cross-functional meetings, it’s hard to get consensus on this as you scale etc.